hsenag/ghc-proposals/proposals/0448-type-variable-scoping.rst

 .. ticket-url::
 .. implemented::
 .. highlight:: haskell
-.. header:: This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/448>`_ and `amended by #604 <hhttps://github.com/ghc-proposals/ghc-proposals/pull/604`_.
+.. header:: This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/448>`_.
 .. contents::

 This proposal updates the treatment of scoped type variables in GHC,